 Which insurances are required by German law?

 Some insurances are actually required by law, such as the car liability insurance (Kfz-Haftpflicht) or health insurance (Krankenversicherung).
-Others might be necessary in certain situations: For example, when taking a loan for a house, banks usually require a life insurance (Lebensversicherung) in order for the loan to be secured.
-The general public liability insurance (Haftpflichtversicherung) is always recommended, because it protects you from your possible financial ruin in case of a misfortune with the most serious consequences, as you are liable to unlimited amounts for all damages you cause anyone in Germany.
+Others might be necessary in certain situations: For example, the general private liability insurance (Haftpflichtversicherung) is always recommended, because it protects you from your possible financial ruin in case of a misfortune with the most serious consequences, as you are liable to unlimited amounts for all damages you cause anyone in Germany.
+When taking a loan for a house, banks usually require a life insurance (Lebensversicherung) in order for the loan to be secured.

 Health insurance supplement insurances